tim-yung/Calgary-EduRent-Analytics/readme.md

   (https://data.calgary.ca/Health-and-Safety/Community-Crime-Statistics/78gh-n26t/about_data)
   (https://data.calgary.ca/Base-Maps/Community-Boundaries/ab7m-fwn6)
 - **Data Details:** Local crime statistics by community and geospatial community boundaries.
-- **Method:** Directly obtained from Open Calgary as `CSV` files.
+- **Method:** Directly obtained from Open Calgary as `CSV` files, then clean and transform.
+Refer to this folder [here](crime_rate) to find relevant parts of the code.

 ## Daily Routine

-The file `routine.py` is executed daily to perform data ingestion.
+The file [`routine.py`](routine.py) is executed daily to perform data ingestion.
 This script automates the fetching of new rental listings, integrating them with school and crime information, and processing these data points through my pipelines to update the database accordingly.

 ## Database Entity Relationship Diagram (ERD)